GenerGener/Candida_auris/README.md

 6: Final asseemblies were annotated in SnapGene based on MT849287.1.
 7: Reference set will be made available in public databases.

-TODO: explain that most reference genomes' assemblies were made without mitochondria.
-However, despite *C. auris* being haploid compared to other *Candida*, each are eukaryotic and as such should have mitochondria.

-TODO: cite paper about B8441 MT..

 ## Results